 Jennifer Wegbreit, ScD MPH

-Jennifer earned a Doctorate of Science at the Harvard School of Public Health, a Master of Public Health degree from the University of Michigan, and a Bachelor of Arts in Biology from the University of California, Berkeley.
+Jennifer received a Doctorate of Science at the Harvard School of Public Health, a Master of Public Health degree from the University of Michigan, and a Bachelor of Arts in Biology from the University of California, Berkeley.
+Jennifer is a 21/64 Certified Philanthropic Advisor.

-Jennifer leverages her network of consultants who have a wide array of expertise and share a passion for giving our clients the tools to change the world.
+Jennifer leverages her network of consultants who have a wide array of expertise and share the mission of giving our clients the tools to change the world.

 Social Impact Writing